It4innovations/snailwatch/docs/overview.rst

 to the server first.
 Usage instructions for the dashboard can be found :doc:`here <dashboard>`.

-The complete API documentation for the REST server can be found :api:`here <>`.
+Complete API documentation for the REST server can be found :doc:`here <api>`.